Biancabrown/finalproject/README.md

 ## Introduction
 The goal of this study was to investigate how nutrient concentrations are affecting microbial diversity, by assessing sites varying distances from Combine Sewers.
-The visualization associated with the projec can be viewed here:
+The visualization and its associated materials such as the data can be viewed here: https://github.com/Biancabrown/finalproject .
-This is a final project for the [Interacting with Data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus) seminar in fall 2015.
-This project (a very brief, ie 1-2 sentence, overview of the project)...

 To view this project, ... (embed visualization here or provide instructions on how to view the project).

 ## The data

-Description of data...
+The data was collected as apart of one of my undergraduate works.
+Consequently, that means that it is unpublished.
+The raw data

 - Data source (simulated/ published/ unpublished?)
 - Data structure - what are the variables?
 How are they organized?
 What states can they have